helm/helm-www/content/en/docs/helm/helm_delete.md

 ---
-section: depreciated
+section: deprecated
 ---

 ## helm delete

-This command has been depricated.
+This command has been renamed.
 Please refer instead to [helm uninstall](../helm_uninstall/).